Don’t have time to read the Guide now? We’ll email you a PDF copy.

 In addition, it prosecutes firms or individuals that engage in fraudulent or unfair business or trading practices.
 The FCA is one of the most respected regulatory authorities worldwide, providing strict oversight and regulation of investment and trading firms.

-It has oversight of virtually all financial markets, including – in addition to spread betting – stocks, commodities, forex, binary options, and CFD trading (contracts for difference).
+It has oversight of virtually all financial markets, including – in addition, to spread betting – stocks, commodities, forex, binary options, and CFD trading (contracts for difference).

 Since spread betting originated in the UK, the FCA is the original regulatory authority of spread betting.
+If you want to learn more about how regulation works in other parts of the world we’ve got a whole lesson on it the following course:

-Spread Betting Regulation – the Players
+Spread betting regulation – the players

 - The Financial Conduct Authority